willsam100/CodingWIthSamBlog/_posts/2017-01-14-grokking-relative-layout.md

   display_name: Sam Williams
   first_name: Sam
   last_name: Williams
+description: A example of using Xamarin Forms relative layout.
+This post highlights when to use relative layout instead of the preferred defaults StackLayout/GridLayout
 permalink: "/2017/01/14/grokking-relative-layout/"
 ---
 For a Xamarin Forms app, there are several layout containers to choose from.
 Most UIs should be achievable with a StackLayout or a GridLayout.
 There are a few exceptions when those two won't solve the problem.
 This post is an example of Xamarin Forms relative layout.